Search

 • Military trainees

 Heat cramps are strong contractions in muscles of the hands, calves, feet, thighs, or arms.
 The contractions cause muscles to become hard, tense, and painful.
-Pain can be intense.
-Fever does not occur.
+The pain can be mild to intense.
+Fever does not typically occur.

-Mild heat cramps can be treated by drinking beverages that contain salt or by eating salty food.
+Mild heat cramps can be treated by having the person rest in a cool environment and drink beverages that contain salt or eat salty food.
 Drinking 1 to 2 quarts (about 1 to 2 liters) of a sports drink or water containing 2 teaspoons of salt is usually enough.
-Severe heat cramps are treated with fluids and salts given intravenously.
+Severe heat cramps are treated with fluids and salts given by vein (intravenously).
 Stretching the involved muscle often gives immediate relief of pain.